mtorpey/journey/final.md

 ### Instructions sheet ###
 _Former ______ Republics_

 The civil war in this region is over!
-Perhaps it ended before too long; perhaps there are now a *lot* of new countries for children to learn.
+Perhaps it ended before too long; perhaps there are now a *lot* of new countries for European schoolchildren to learn.

 Cover up all the labels on the Rules Sheet marked [F] with the blank labels included here.
 These countries will not split up any more.

 It's time to give the new countries names!
-One country should have the original country abbreviation that was marked on the board: this has the same name as the original country.
+One country should have an oval-shaped country abbreviation that was already printed on the board: this has the same name as the original country.
 All the other countries should now be given names: think of some together, and write abbreviations for them on the board in black circles.
 Now put a yellow sticker on all new countries to denote their non-aligned status.

 Peace has come to this region, but things will never be quite as they were.

 Look at the included Special Ability card, fill in the blank with the original name of the broken up country, and shuffle it into the Special Ability deck.

 ### Components to include ###
-- (A) **Unionist**: You may travel between former ______ countries without border penalties, and regardless of faction.
+- (A) **Unionist**: You may travel between from one former ______ country to another without border penalties, and regardless of faction.

 5 blank labels